 by Contributing Author

 Operating and maintaining a warehouse is no simple task.
-There are so many aspects to storing and shipping goods, and keeping track of inventory throughout different periods of the year is challenging.
+There are many aspects to storing and shipping goods, and keeping track of inventory throughout different periods of the year is challenging.

 To ensure that you are on top of your game and are making the most profit possible, it’s important that you know what to avoid.
-This will help you reduce disaster risk and push your business forward towards success.
+This will help you reduce disaster risk and push your business forward toward success.

 Will you offer us a hand?
 Every gift, regardless of size, fuels our future.

 Your critical contribution enables us to maintain our independence from shareholders or wealthy owners, allowing us to keep up reporting without bias.
 It means we can continue to make Jewish Business News available to everyone.

 You can support us for as little as $1 via PayPal at firstname.lastname@example.org.

 Sound interesting?
 In this article, we are going to take a look at five warehousing mistakes that you should stay clear of.

 Equipment maintenance, upgrades, and repairs are things that no warehouse manager wants to deal with.
 However, it’s a vital part of operations, and neglecting it will only result in significant losses.